The-words-Content-and-Marketing-on-a-desktop

 11. Your content is purely for SEO

-While your content might rank well, this is just vanity metrics if it doesn’t help your prospects or your business.
+Content that ranks well is just vanity metrics if it doesn’t help your prospects or your business.

 12. Your content is just advertising